-Located in the suburb of Burnley, underneath the City link/ Monash freeway.
-Is one of Melbourne’s hidden gems.
+Located in the Melbourne suburb of Burnley, underneath the City Link/ Monash Freeway, is one of Melbourne’s hidden bouldering gems.
 It’s the finger burning, forearm aching Burnley bouldering wall.
 Bouldering has become increasing popular, especially in Melbourne.
 The Burnley climbing wall offers a 100% free training playground.
 With a friendly atmosphere, that’s welcoming to beginners.

 Bouldering is rock climbing at its basics.
 Instead of climbing high cliff faces, bouldering climbs are at a lower height.
-Though this can offer, some more complicated climbing problem.
-You leave behind climbing gear, such as ropes, harness and the safety of your belayer.
-It’s still preferable have a spotter (A person to help guide your fall) and safety gear such as bouldering mats.
+Though this can offer some more complicated climbing problems, you do leave behind climbing gear, such as ropes, harness and the safety of your belayer.
+It’s still preferable have a spotter (a person to help guide your fall) and safety gear such as bouldering mats.

 The fun with bouldering is the challenge.
 Each new climb, offers a new challenging and technical route (bouldering problems).
-To complete, the climber needs a combination of strength, balance, technique and your will power.
+To complete each bouldering challenge, the climber needs a combination of strength, balance, technique and will power.
 You can see the problem in front of you and the solution is your own body.
-Having to twist and balance, as you muscle your way to finish.
+Having to twist and balance as you muscle your way to finish each new climb.

 Another great benefit of bouldering is the social aspect.
 You tend to stand around trying to figure out problems with other people.
 Most of the time with complete strangers, all with a common goal.

-Wall 1 is vertical.
-Generally considered a beginner to intermediate wall. also it’s a good wall to warm up on.
-Even those this wall is not the most popular as the other walls.
-Wall 1, does offer some challenging climbing problems.
+The Burnley Bouldering Wall 1 is vertical.
+Generally considered a beginner to intermediate wall.
+It’s also a good wall to warm up on.
+Even thoough this wall is not the most popular as the other walls, Wall 1 does offer some challenging climbing problems.

-Set on a 45 degree incline, Wall 3 offering some of the harder bouldering problems.
+The Burnley Bouldering Wall 3 is set on a 45 degree incline.
+Wall 3 offering some of the harder bouldering problems.
 Offering a good range of traverses and boulder problems.
 Wall 3 is suited for the more experienced climber.

-Each problem is graded as well.
+Each problem is graded.
 On the end/side of each wall is a chart showing the different paths and grades of each climbing problem.

-Burnley wall is open 24/7.
+Burnley Bouldering Wall is open 24/7.
 Lights come on at night time, so having a climb after work is not a problem.
-Plus the cooler night in summer time are the best for socialising.
-Though it’s completely undercover by the City link/M1 so if it’s raining or to sunny.
-It’s always an available option.
+Plus the cooler nights in summer time are the best for socialising.
+As it’s completely undercover by the City Link/M1, bouldering at the Burnley Bouldering Wall is always available no matter what the Melbourne weather conditions are like.

 Cost: 100% Free